shariqriazz/QuickScribe/instructions/core.md

 # INT SECTION EXAMPLES
 - Example TX: "well we {no|know} the configuration"
+- Example INT1: "...{no|know}→know..."
-- Example INT: "We know the configuration" (resolved + edited)
+- Example INT: "We know the configuration" (full baseline)

 # XML RULES
 - Tags MUST match: <X>content</X> where X is the SAME number in both opening and closing tags